From royal kitchens of Thanjavur…

 The Royal kitchens were segmented as Maratha (non-vegetarian), Brahminical (vegetarian), Angreji (European), Sherbet Khana (sherbets), Obdhar Khana (water) & Thatti Mahal Khana (milk).

-"Back then the palace had separate kitchens for various recipe preparations.
-The Maratha kitchen was for non-vegetarian dishes, Brahminical kitchen for vegetarian and European dishes were prepared in an English kitchen," Abaji Rajah Bhonsle shares.
+"At that time the palace had separate kitchens for various recipe preparations.
+Like the Maratha kitchen was for non-vegetarian dishes, Brahminical kitchen for vegetarian and European dishes were prepared in an English kitchen," Abaji Rajah Bhonsle shares.